foundry-vtt-community/wiki.js/development/getting-started-with-development.md

   icon: "fas fa-bars",               // A Font Awesome icon used in the submenu button
   type: MySubmenuApplicationClass,   // A FormApplication subclass
   restricted: true                   // Restrict this submenu to gamemaster only?
 });

+// Optional
+await game.settings.register('myModuleName', 'myComplexSettingName', {
+  scope: 'world',     // "world" = sync to db, "client" = local storage
+  config: false,      // we will use the menu above to edit this setting
+  type: Object,
+  default: {},        // can be used to set up the default structure });
 ```